microsoft/fluentui/packages/react-components/README.md

 This is a suite package for converged components and related utilities.
 It is a result of a dedupe effort for `@fluentui/react` and `@fluentui/react-northstar`.

-The components are avialable for limited production use, please contact us if you intend to use them in your product.
+The components are available for limited production use, please contact us if you intend to use them in your product.
 The APIs might change before final release.

 ### Usage